openethereum/openethereum.github.io/Secret-Store-Tutorial-1.md

 ```

 This configuration file is not complete yet but it allows us to create an account for our first node.
-Run `parity --config ss1.toml account new` with the password `ss1pwd` to create an account for our first Secret Store node.
+Run `openethereum --config ss1.toml account new` with the password `ss1pwd` to create an account for our first Secret Store node.
 ```bash
 Loading config file from users.toml
 Please note that password is NOT RECOVERABLE.